HeihaSourire/RoverPlateau/README.md

 3. Case sensitivity: To enhance robustness, lowercase `l/r/m` and lowercase orientation `n/e/s/w` are acceptable
 4. Allow blank lines and extra spaces (trimmed during parsing).
 5. Save structured event in the log after every instruction.
-6. Record Mission_Summary in the log and print on the terminal after the end of execution.
-7. Collision: Upon completion of the preceding rover, its final position shall be deemed occupied; following rovers shall not enter that position.
+6. Collision: Upon completion of the preceding rover, its final position shall be deemed occupied; following rovers shall not enter that position.
    If the initial coordinates of the rover match the final coordinates of any completed rovers → this shall be deemed a collision.
-8. Execution: `java -jar rover.jar input.txt` `[--mode=fail-fast|fail-fast-per-rover(default)|skip-step]`
+7. Execution: `java -jar rover.jar input.txt` `11>positions.txt 2>logs.ndjson` `[--mode=fail-fast|fail-fast-per-rover(default)|skip-step]`

 ## Running Model ##
 | Model                         | Current Rover                                                | Following Rovers | Terminal Output                                                                                         | Logging                                | Exit Code                                        |